 - A publicly held national telecommunications provider in the negotiation and documentation of secured credit facilities totaling $55 million in connection with a substantial financial reorganization involving multiple creditors.

-- A wireless communications joint venture in a $108 million debt and equity financing in connection with the construction, development and operation of a personal communications services network.
+- A wireless communications joint venture in a $108 million debt and equity financing in connection with the construction, development, and operation of a PCS network.

 - Financing broadcast companies and other communications businesses secured in part by tower and transmission facilities.

 - Negotiating and preparing a wide variety of tower and site construction, management, and technical service agreements.

 - Federal Communications Commission (FCC) regulation of facilities siting, signal interference, construction, marking and lighting, radio frequency emissions, tower registration, pole attachment, and local zoning.